schmidtfutures/sf-eng-challenge-server/README.md

 ## Next Steps

+Ensure you have Docker installed on your machine.
+[Docker Desktop](https://docs.docker.com/desktop/) is recommended for all operating systems.

 ### Option A: pulling the docker image

 NOTE: If you have cloned this repo, you may skip to Docker & NPM